Eczema: Causes, Symptoms, and How It Affects the Skin

 When to Seek Medical Advice

-While many people manage eczema with daily skin care, there are times when professional advice is important.
+While many people manage the condition with daily skin care, there are times when professional advice is important.

 This includes situations where: